maggiehuntpa/backend-intro/README.md

 Hello!

 Welcome to the exercises for our Back-End Programming Crash-Course.
+These are the two Python exercises to accompany [these slides](https://docs.google.com/presentation/d/1_rxOPxl4PAXPJmTotoqev6pISNESj8-l60yvAa2kCkE/edit?usp=sharing).

 You will find here two folders, one for each exercise: